Zimbabwe renews COVID vaccination drive, targets schoolkids | Health

 - Zimbabwe

-Zimbabwe has launched a new COVID-19 vaccination campaign that includes jabbing children aged 12 and above to rescue a drive faltering due to vaccine hesitancy and complacency.
+Zimbabwe on Thursday launched a new COVID-19 vaccination campaign that includes jabbing children aged 12 and above to rescue a drive faltering due to vaccine hesitancy and complacency.

 This week schools in the southern African country have become vaccination zones with children in school uniforms lining up to get the injections.